-Another large section of the Gospels that is present in the King James Version but assumed not authentic to modern translations is the story of the woman caught in adultery, as recorded in John 7.53-8.11.
+Another large section of the Gospels that is present in the KJV and NKJV but assumed not authentic to modern translations is the story of the woman caught in adultery, as recorded in John 7.53-8.11.
 Again, the NIV prefaces it with words similar to those above the ending of Mark, and, again, the text is italicized to differentiate it from the Biblical text surrounding it.

 These are the only two cases in which an entire section of Scripture is rejected by the modern translations.
 But there are many cases of words, phrases, and entire verses being omitted from the modern translations (again, the NKJV is the modern exception).